taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 If you recall the Redux in React chapter, there you passed the list of todos from the `TodoList` component, because it is a connected component, down to the whole component tree.
 How would you solve this with the normalized state from above?

-Assuming that the reducer would store the state in a normalized immutable data structure, you would only pass the list of todo `ids` to your `TodoList` component.
-Because this component manages the list and not the entities itself, it makes perfect sense that it only gets the list with references to the entities.
+Assuming that the reducer stored the state in a normalized immutable data structure, you would only pass the list of todo `ids` to your `TodoList` component.
+Because this component manages the list and not the entities themselves, it makes perfect sense that it only gets the list with references to the entities.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~